Ji-Hwan Bae Player Props: Pirates vs. Reds

 Ji-Hwan Bae At The Plate

-- Bae has two doubles, two home runs and five walks while batting .241.
+- Bae is hitting .228 with two doubles, two home runs and five walks.

-- In 17 games played this season, he has gone deep in two of them.
+- He has hit a home run in two of 19 games played this year, and in 3.1% of his plate appearances.

-- In 23.5% of his games this year, Bae has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in one contest.
+- Bae has had an RBI in four games this season (21.1%), including three multi-RBI outings (15.8%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in seven games this season, with multiple runs three times.
+- He has scored in seven games this year (36.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.